devopshobbies/ansible-templates/README.md

  <img alt="Ansible Logo" src="image/ansible-architecture.png">
 </p>

-**This Repo contains many sample codes with explainations to help you find your need of ansible very easily and in a structured manner.**
+**This Repo contains many sample codes with explainations (Linux Configuration Managemnet)to help you find your need of ansible very easily and in a structured manner.**

 ## Published articles: